domaindrivendev/Swashbuckle.AspNetCore/README.md

 ## Swashbuckle.AspNetCore.Cli ##

 _NOTE:_ This feature is currently beta only.
-You can download the latest preview by wiring up myget.org as a package source.
-If you use it, please post feedback to the following [issue](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/541)
+Please post feedback to the following [issue](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/541)

 ### Retrieve Swagger Directly from a Startup Assembly ###